Rise to Success: Career Highlights of Sabrina Ionescu

 On February 17, 2024, Sabrina Ionescu competed against Stephen Curry in a three-point contest during the NBA All-Star Weekend, scoring 26 points to Curry's 29.

-In June 2024, Sabrina Ionescu was named to the US women's Olympic team and later won her first Olympic gold medal, as the United States defeated France 67–66 in the final.
+In June 2024, Sabrina Ionescu was named to the US women's Olympic team to compete at the 2024 Summer Olympics in France.
+Ionescu and the United States defeated France 67–66 in the final, earning Ionescu her first Olympic gold medal and the United States’ eighth consecutive gold medal.

 December 23, 2024: Ionescu Joins Unrivaled League

-On December 23, 2024, Sabrina Ionescu was announced as the final roster spot for the inaugural 2025 season of Unrivaled, the women’s 3-on-3 basketball league, signing with Phantom BC alongside Satou Sabally.
+On December 23, 2024, Sabrina Ionescu was announced as the final roster spot for the inaugural 2025 season of Unrivaled, a women’s 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
+She signed with Phantom BC, joining her former college teammate, Satou Sabally.

 2024: Ionescu Declines Three-Point Contest Invitation